-1. Eligibility is based on personal and business credit history.
-When determining whether to approve you for a business credit card, as well as what terms to qualify you for, issuers look at both your personal and business credit history.
-While responsible past use of credit will impact your chances the most, make sure the personal credit bureaus Experian, TransUnion and Equifax have accurate information, as well as the business bureaus such as Dun & Bradstreet and the Small Business Financial Exchange.
-Card issuers may also be swayed in your favor if your business' licenses and insurance policies are up to date, showing that you're running a legitimate enterprise.
+1. Eligibility is based on more factors than the average credit card.
+Issuers look at both your personal and business credit history to determine if you’re approved and what terms you qualify for.
+While responsible past use of credit will impact your chances the most, make sure the personal credit bureaus Experian, TransUnion and Equifax have accurate information, as well as the business credit bureaus such as Dun & Bradstreet and the Small Business Financial Exchange.

-4. Cards can be issued to employers and employees.
-Multiple cards can be issued under the same account to be used by different employees.
-Such cards can have customizable user privileges attached so business owners can determine how much credit individual employees have access to and where they can make purchases.
+4. Cards can be customizable for individual authorized users.
+With business credit cards, you can make employees authorized users and easily oversee their spending.
+Such cards can have customizable user privileges attached so you can determine how much credit individual employees have access to and where they can make purchases.

 7. Rewards can make business spending pay off.
 Whether your business spends money on travel, entertaining or office supplies, you can likely find a card with a rewards program that lets you rack up points to go toward these purchases when you use it.
 Some card issuers have agreements with other companies giving cardholders discounts on certain business-related products and services.